serv-eth/blog/source/articles/2023-05-29 Incident Report.md

 * We were able to identify how the attacker gained access and revoke it.

 ## Spear Phishing
-The attacker reached out to all of our team members individually at different times making a reasonable sounding request for moderation services in their Discord server.
+The attacker reached out to several of our team members individually at different times making a reasonable sounding request for moderation services in their Discord server.
-The attacker claimed to be from Rarible and had a vanity Discord invite for a Rarible Discord server with a significant number of members.
+The attacker claimed to be from Rarible and had a vanity Discord invite for a Rarible Discord server with a significant number of server members.
 The attacker's Discord server required verification (as is common across crypto Discord servers) which used a Discord integration to send the user to the attacker's website.
 <details>
 	<summary>Third Party Connection Request Image</summary>